-You will also learn a wide range analytical techniques used in the clinical setting and in research when assessing body function and acquire the knowledge and skills to record securely store and analysis anthropometric and physiological data.
+You’ll also learn a wide range of analytical techniques that are most often used in clinical settings and in research on body functions.
+Additionally, you’ll develop the skills to record and securely store data sets – all transferable skills employers are looking for.

 Your studies will help you to acquire a sound understanding of the human physiology and how body’s physiological systems respond to extreme environmental conditions, such as extreme ambient temperatures and space.

 In Year 1, you will review the basic sciences, covering cell biology, anatomy, human physiology and the physics behind the instrumentation and equipment used to record body functions.
 You will also learn about current trends and potential careers in the field of medical physiology.

 In Year 2, you will explore common cardiovascular, respiratory and nervous systems, covering relevant anatomy, cell biology, genetics, physiology, pathophysiology, and pharmacology and therapeutics.
 You will also learn techniques used to assess the functioning of the cardiovascular, respiratory and nervous and musculoskeletal systems and acquire research and employability skills.